ANGdesarrollo/ANGdesarrollo/README.md

 :rocket: I am excited to see where my career as a developer will take me and am eager to tackle new challenges and learn along the way.

-:handshake: I enjoy collaborating with others and am always willing to help my team members troubleshoot problems and improve their skills.
+:handshake: I enjoy collaborating with others and am always willing to help my team members troubleshoot problems.

+If you are looking for someone who is passionate and dedicated, don't hesitate to contact me!

 📩  alexisgraff123@gmail.com
 🌎  https://ang-dev.com

-If you are looking for someone who is passionate and dedicated, don't hesitate to contact me!